LGraebner/kubernetes-project/README.md

 The application should now be accessible via a browser on http://localhost:8100.

 ### CI/CD
-CI/CD is in place via a travis build server that automatically builds docker images.
+CI/CD is in place via an integration of travis ci which automatically builds docker images after a commit.